H3AR7B3A7/BestPractices/Clean Code.md

 *When you feel like a long list of declarations needs spacing in Java, you should probably split the class.*

+**Indentation**:
+Visualises the scope hierarchy.
+- Avoid breaking the rule on indentation even in compact structures
+- Mind dummy scopes (the semicolon after a one liner is easy to miss)

+***Teams should agree on a single style of formatting.
+Consistent gestures help readability a lot.***

+## Objects & Datastructutres

+**Objects**

+Hiding implementation:
+- ≠ Layer of functions between the variables
+- = Abstractions
+    - Manipulating the essence of the object
+    - Not knowing the implementation

+**Data structures**

+Exposing data w/o meaningful functions

 ---